Austin St. John: Personal life

 Austin St. John attended Robert Frost Middle School and W.T.
 Woodson High School in Fairfax, Virginia, before moving to Fullerton, California, where he attended Sunny Hills High School, but did not graduate.
 As an adult, he went on to earn his G.E.D. and ultimately obtained his undergraduate degree from Concordia University.
+He is married and has 3 children.

 CARES Act indictment

 In May 2022, St. John was indicted on federal criminal charges related to the CARES Act.
 He allegedly conspired in a $3.5 million scheme to create businesses or use an existing business to submit applications to fraudulently obtain Paycheck Protection Program funding.
 Prosecutors said participants in the conspiracy would file false supporting documentation and misrepresent key details, including the number of their employees and the amount of their payroll, causing the Small Business Administration and financial institutions to issue loans.
-Prosecutors allege St. John and co-defendants paid the ringleaders of the scheme, and spent the money on personal purchases.
-If convicted, he could face up to 20 years in prison.
+Prosecutors alleged St. John and co-defendants paid the ringleaders of the scheme, and spent the money on personal purchases.
+The charges carried a maximum sentence of 20 years.

-Since the indictment, St. John agreed to be put on pre-trial release.
-He is only allowed to leave the state of Texas for work, with the permission of the court.
-This includes his previously scheduled convention appearances.
-On May 25, 2022, St. John released a video confirming these recent events as true and reiterated his legal inability to discuss said events at his entertainment-based public appearances.
-St. John pled guilty to the charges on April 22, 2024 as part of a plea agreement, the notice of which was published on May 1.
+St. John pleaded guilty to the charges on April 22, 2024, as part of a plea agreement, the notice of which was published on May 1.
 On May 1, 2025, St. John was sentenced to five years of probation and ordered to pay over $225,000 in restitution.